Hemanth0411/Hemanth0411/README.md

 - 👋 Hi, I’m @Hemanth0411
 - 👀 I’m interested in research possibilities on Artificial Intelligence, Machine Learning, and the various uses of Python.
-- 🌱 I’m currently learning Machine learning using Python , Python
+- 🌱 I’m currently learning Machine learning using Python , Python, GenAI and Agentic AI.
 - 💞️ I’m looking to collaborate on research on different development posibilities of ML and AI
 - 📫 How to reach me - E-mail: hemanthreddyannem@gmail.com, lonelywinter4@gmail.com ; LinkedIn: www.linkedin.com/in/hemanth-reddy-annem-a144bb256 ;